on May 26, 22

 One way that the Wellington City Mission does this is by providing transitional housing for people struggling to find and afford permanent homes.

-Lucy learnt that alongside three other sites of transitional housing, the Wellington City Mission has a number of newly renovated appartments in central Wellington that are available for people who need them.
+Lucy learnt that alongside three other sites of transitional housing, the Wellington City Mission has a number of newly renovated apartments in central Wellington that are available for people who need them.

 As well as providing shelter, these facilities allow residents to connect with the wider community in communal areas and staff provide around the clock support to help residents get back on their feet.